Door Switch Replacement for Samsung ME21R7051SS Over-the-Range Microwave

 ⚠️ Safety Warning

-DANGER: The Samsung ME21R7051SS contains a high-voltage capacitor that retains lethal electrical charge even when unplugged.
-Before beginning any repair work, the unit must be unplugged for at least 10 minutes, and the capacitor must be properly discharged using an insulated screwdriver across the terminals.
+DANGER: The Samsung ME21R7051SS contains a high-voltage capacitor that retains a lethal electrical charge even when unplugged.
+Before starting any repairs, unplug the unit for at least 10 minutes, and discharge the capacitor using an insulated screwdriver across the terminals.
 High voltage components can deliver fatal shocks up to 2,100 volts.
-Never attempt this repair while the unit is connected to power.
-If the microwave runs with the door open, immediately unplug it and do not use until repaired, as this poses serious radiation exposure risks.
-Wear safety glasses and ensure adequate lighting when working inside the unit.
+Never attempt this repair with the microwave plugged in.
+If the microwave runs with the door open, unplug it immediately and do not use it until repaired, as this poses serious radiation exposure risks.
+Always wear safety glasses and ensure you have adequate lighting when working inside the unit.

 Parts Needed